Kat de Castro

-Katherine "Kat" Chloe Sinsuat de Castro-Cruz (/tl/; born October 18, 1978) is a Filipino journalist and former television personality, who was formerly the Undersecretary of Tourism Advocacy and Public Affairs of the Philippine Department of Tourism (DOT) under Secretary Wanda Corazon Teo.
-She took her oath of office at the Malacañang Palace on August 15, 2016.
-She later resigned from her post in 2018 after being asked by Secretary Bernadette Romulo-Puyat to do so.
-After a year, she was re-appointed as President & CEO of Intercontinental Broadcasting Corporation (IBC).
-She previously served as the General Manager and Board Director of People's Television Network (PTV) from 2020 until 2022.
+Katherine Chloe "Kat" Sinsuat de Castro-Cruz (/tl/; born October 18, 1978) is a Filipino journalist and television personality, currently serving as the Director-General of the Philippine Information Agency since 2024, under President Bongbong Marcos.

+Before her appointment in the PIA, de Castro held several public media roles in the government.
+She served as Undersecretary of Tourism Advocacy and Public Affairs at the Department of Tourism under Secretary Wanda Corazon Teo starting August 15, 2016, before resigning in 2018.
+A year later, she was reappointed as President and CEO of the Intercontinental Broadcasting Corporation in 2019, and later became General Manager and Board Director of the People's Television Network from 2020 to 2022.

 Biography

-De Castro is one of the three children of ABS-CBN News anchor and former Vice President Noli de Castro and former ABS-CBN Current Affairs executive Arlene de Castro, who now heads Bayan Productions.
+Katherine Chloe Sinsuat de Castro is one of the three children of ABS-CBN News anchor and former Vice President Noli de Castro.
+She is the elder of two children with his second wife, former ABS-CBN News and Current Affairs executive and Bayan Productions head Arlene Sinsuat de Castro.
 She was among the personalities who actively support the former Davao City Mayor and Philippine President Rodrigo Duterte's campaign during the 2016 Philippine presidential election.
-In fact, she is a co-organizer of the DU31: One Love, One Nation Thanksgiving Party held last June 4, 2016, at the Davao Crocodile Park.
+In fact, she is a co-organizer of the DU31: One Love, One Nation Thanksgiving Party held last June 4, 2016, at the Davao Crocodile Park in Davao City.

 She was the former host of the travel show Trip na Trip and business magazine show Swak na Swak, both produced by Bayan Productions, their own production house, and aired on ABS-CBN.
 She was also a host for her father's own public affairs program Magandang Gabi, Bayan and a reporter for ABS-CBN News.

 De Castro finished Communication Arts degree at Miriam College.
-In 2020, de Castro received the La Porcellina Prize from Associazione Filippino-Italiana degli Allevatori di Suini in recognition of her achievement in broadcasting.